Archipelagos of Indigenous-led Resurgence for Planetary Health

 Professor, Impact Chair in Transformative Governance for Planetary Health, University of Victoria

-Associate Professor, Indigenous Studies, University of Victoria
+Associate Professor, Global and International Studies, University of California at Irvine

 Carey Newman